beling/book-pl/src/ch15-02-deref.md

 with one element of type `T`.
 The `MyBox::new` function takes one parameter of type `T` and returns a `MyBox` instance that holds the value passed in.

-Let’s try adding the `main` function in Listing 15-7 to Listing 15-8 and changing it to use the `MyBox<T>` type we’ve defined instead of `Box<T>`.
-The code in Listing 15-9 won’t compile because Rust doesn’t know how to dereference `MyBox`.
+Let’s try adding the `main` function in listing 15-7 to listing 15-8 and changing it to use the `MyBox<T>` type we’ve defined instead of `Box<T>`.
+The code in listing 15-9 won’t compile because Rust doesn’t know how to dereference `MyBox`.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-09/src/main.rs:here}}